Soccer-FIFA pleads with World Cup nations to 'focus on football' in Qatar | Sports-Games

 Soccer-FIFA pleads with World Cup nations to 'focus on football' in Qatar

-FIFA have written to World Cup teams urging them to focus on the soccer in Qatar and not let the sport be dragged into ideological or political "battles".
+FIFA has written to World Cup teams urging them to focus on the soccer in Qatar and not let the sport be dragged into ideological or political "battles".

 The letter from FIFA president Gianni Infantino and the governing body's secretary general Fatma Samoura follows a number of protests made by World Cup teams, on issues ranging from LGBTIQ rights to concerns over the treatment of migrant workers.
 "Please, let's now focus on the football!"
 Sky News quoted Infantino and Samoura as saying in the letter to the 32 nations contesting the World Cup.